LCuretti/Ameritrade-Interface/README.md

     Keeps a valid token access to be use by TDAPI(endpoint requests).

+    In order to get client_id, redirect_uri you have to register API client at https://developer.tdameritrade.com

+    There is an explaining video on how to register your API at Ameritrade: https://www.youtube.com/watch?v=qJ94sSyPGBw

-    It can be run without any preview setup as it handle different authentication methods.
+    It handles different authentication methods.

     Full Automated where account info will be stored for future authentication or Full Manual where you have to authenticate each 30 min.